earthobservations/wetterdienst/docs/pages/data_coverage.rst

 .. |check| unicode:: + .. check
 .. |cross| unicode:: - .. cross

-This table and subsets of it can be printed with a function call of "discover_climate_ observations" as described in the API section.
+This table and subsets of it can be printed with a function call of ``discover_climate_observations`` as described in the API section.

 MOSMIX
 ******